 This salad is so delicious you won’t even know you are eating healthy vegetables and fruits while you are enjoying it!
 It’s sure to hit all your taste buds!
+The combination of roasted butternut squash, blackberries, and gorgonzola are so good.

-Roasting the squash and adding to the salad adds a savory note, while the blackberries and candied pecans, give it sweet notes.
+Roasting the squash and adding to the salad adds a savory note, while the blackberries and candied pecans give it sweet notes.
 A smidge of vinaigrette and gorgonzola cheese finish it off.

 You’ll be getting lots of fruit and veggies in this salad